DIAGNijmegen/unicorn_eval/README.md

 - An **adaptor** (used to turn features into predictions)

 You can experiment with different adaptors **on top of the same algorithm** without using up your submission slots.<br>
 Want to try a different adaptor?
-Send us a request by email, we’ll run the new adaptor strategy for you on top of the existing features.
-Requests should be submitted via email using the provided template (see below).
+Email us using the provided template (see below) — we’ll run it for you on existing features.

 In **language** and **vision-language** tasks, the algorithm outputs predictions directly, so no adaptor is needed.

-## Summary

 | **Modality**         | **What You Submit**                        | **Are Adaptors Used?** | **Submission Limit Applies To** |
 |-----------------------|--------------------------------------------|-------------------------|-----------------------------------|